forestryio/forestry.io/hugo/content/docs/changelog/2018-2-2-changelog.md

 ### Security Update

 * **Mixpanel Patch:**  A security vulnerability was discovered in the Mixpanel javascript libraray.
 They released a patch to handle this vulnerability and we upgraded immediately.
+See this [Reddit thread]() and this [Github issue](https://github.com/mixpanel/mixpanel-js/issues/164 "SECURITY CONCERN mixpanel autotracking password field") for more information.